faucetsdn/udmi/docs/specs/sequences/generated.md

 1. Check that feature enumeration matches metadata
 1. Check that all enumerated features are official buckets
 1. Check that no point enumeration

-## gateway_attach_handling (PREVIEW)

-Check adequate logging for gateway detach, errors, and reattach

-1. Test skipped: Not a gateway

 ## gateway_proxy_events (BETA)